 Bree has had her work published in a number of academic journals and books, including the the Journal of Business Ethics (Financial Times Top 50 journal) and awarding winning handbooks, Handbook of Communication and Corporate Social Responsibility and Handbook of Communication Engagement.
-She has received over $400K in research funding in the areas of social impact and social license to operate and is currently co-editing a special issue on social license to operate, social impact, and engagement in Public Relations Review.
-Bree has also been invited to present at industry seminars as an expert on social license to operate and social impact, including at the 2019 London Benchmarking Group’s Social Impact Conference, and to the Queensland Social Responsibility Network.
+She has received over $400K in research funding in food waste, agriculture and mining and has co-edited a special issue on social licence to operate, social impact, and engagement in Public Relations Review.
+Bree has also been invited to present at industry seminars as an expert on social licence to operate and social impact, including at the 2019 London Benchmarking Group’s Social Impact Conference, and to the Queensland Social Responsibility Network.

 - Social Impact of the Red Meat Processing Industry in Australia

 - Hurst B, (2016) Half-truths and dirty secrets: Omissions in CSR communication, Public Relations Review p226-228